 Venice is filled with luxury, glamour, and class at every turn.
 Built on 100 different islands linked together through a network of bridges and canals, the city floats on top of the Adriatic Sea.
+As part of my broader 7 days in Italy, we had the opportunity to explore this amazing place!
 There is so much to see and do across all of these different islands.
 This Venice travel guide outlines my top 5 things not to miss, as well as how to get to the island and where to stay to make the most out of your trip!

 Throughout my travels I have continuously heard that certain cities were the “Venice” of their countries.
 Amsterdam is the “Venice” of the Netherlands.
 Zhouzhuang is the “Venice” of China.
 The list goes on and on (just google it and you come up with countless results).
 However, none can compare to the real Venice in Italy.
 This travel guide highlights all the essentials to see & do in this luxurious city …